t2v/play2-auth/README.md

       type Authority = Permission

       /**
-       * A `ClassManifest` is used to get out an id from the Cache API.
+       * A `ClassManifest` is used to get an id from the Cache API.
        * Basically use the same setting as the following.
        */
       val idManifest: ClassManifest[Id] = classManifest[Id]